shajithmukundan/nexus-clone/README.md

 ![IMG_0066](https://user-images.githubusercontent.com/44191076/58068030-40a5f280-7bc2-11e9-94fc-807f7433d7ea.JPG)

+## License CC-BY-SA
+NexusBot was inspired by another robot Otto.
 You can [download our NexusBot of 3D printable files](https://drive.google.com/open?id=1pr5YNoWAIXLAu2MWakVdHUitS33XlGxd).
 Gather all the off the shelf parts that you'll need for this assembly.

 ## Relative-Degree and Gradual Servo Control